-- Before you go on the Hill, make sure you’ve selected a meeting lead.
+- Before you go on the Hill, make sure you have selected a meeting lead.
 This person will be in charge of making sure the meeting stays on track, decides who talks when and about what issue (remember to rely on the talking points provided!)
 You will have opportunities on both the 17th and the 18th to meet with your delegation, but feel free to get a head start on planning via email or host a conference call with your registrants before heading to D.C.

 - When you arrive at the meeting, do a quick round of introductions to let the staffer/Member of Congress know who everyone is.
 Have each person go around and say their name and organization.

-- Once everyone’s been introduced, it’s time to talk behavioral health!
+- Once everyone has been introduced, it’s time to talk behavioral health!
 Whomever was assigned to speak about a specific issue will go over the talking points, specific asks, and provide information on how it will affect their state/district.
 Others can also chime in and provide supplemental information as needed.

-- Don’t feel obligated to speak about all 4 issues, pick the top 2 and focus on them – the leave behind packet will provide them with information on the others not mentioned.
+- Don’t feel obligated to speak about all of the policy asks, but pick the top 2 and focus on them – the leave behind packet will provide them with information on the others not mentioned.